Spain sink Puerto Rico as Scola shines for Argentina

 “The next game (against Italy) is going to be more crucial so we’re preparing our players for that.
 Bjelica coming back (from a knee injury) is also a very good sign for us.”

-The Italians brushed aside Angola 92-61 and Tunisia revelled in their first-ever World Cup victory after downing Iran 79-67 on the back of 22 points and 15 rebounds by towering centre Salah Mejri.
+The Italians brushed aside Angola 92-61 and Tunisia reveled in their first-ever World Cup victory after downing Iran 79-67 on the back of 22 points and 15 rebounds by towering center Salah Mejri.

 Poland ground out a 79-76 win over hosts China, Russia eased past South Korea 87-73 and Venezuela kept alive their hopes of reaching the second group stage of the 32-nation tournament with an 87-71 defeat of Ivory Coast.